-Our reservation is at the Champions Gate Villas and Campground.
+Our reservation is at the Fort Wilderness Resort and Campground.
 It is one of the most expensive places in the country to park your RV but since it is part of the Disney Resorts, you also get a lot of nice benefits that go with it.

 Every site they have at the campground has a leveled pad as well as full hookups.
 Even cable and wired Internet is available but not unless you cough up an extra fee.
 We didn’t expect to spend too much time at the site and plus we had pretty good 3G reception for Internet access from Sprint.

 Ava wasted no time by getting into her favorite Disney princess dress, Ariel from the Little Mermaid.

 Disney Resorts offer free transportation for all of their guests to get to anywhere they want.
 Besides the buses, there are ferries and of course the monorail.

 Since we are not going to one of the parks today, we decided to take it easy and make our way to one of the two swimming pools at Fort Wilderness.

 Just to get her feet wet, Ava started out at the kiddie play area where there are a couple of little water slides.

 At the big kid pool, there is a much more menacing water slide that’s bigger than anything she has ever done by herself.